leia-sefkin/csv-normalizer/README.md

 ## Running the script

-This script takes in an input CSV file as the first argument and will output a normalized version to the file specified in the second argument.
-If no file exists it will create one.
+This script leverages the [fast-csv](https://github.com/C2FO/fast-csv) library to extract transform and load data from one CSV into another.
+To run the script list the input CSV file as the first argument and a name the output CSV to load data into.
+If no output file exists it will create one.

 For example: